empicano/whatsapp-analyzer/README.md

 - Average words per message for each user
 - Number of messages sent as share for each user
 - Words written as share for each user
-- Average number of messages in specific hour and weekday
+- Average number of messages in specific hour or weekday
 - Number of messages mapped on days

 # How to Use